Can I Visit York?

 Business and activities

-• All remaining closed businesses and venues such as nightclubs and adult entertainment venues will be able to reopen.
+• All remaining closed businesses and venues such as nightclubs and adult entertainment venues are open.

-• All capacity limits at sporting, entertainment, or business events will be lifted.
+• All capacity limits at sporting, entertainment, or business events has been lifted.

-• Hospitality venues such as pubs, restaurants and bars will no longer be required to provide table service or follow other social distancing rules.
+• Hospitality venues such as pubs, restaurants and bars are no longer be required to provide table service or follow other social distancing rules.

-• Businesses are also encouraged to continue displaying QR codes for customers wishing to check in using the NHS COVID-19 app, or to continue collecting customer contact details to support NHS Test and Trace, however this will no longer be a legal requirement.
+• Businesses are also encouraged to continue displaying QR codes for customers wishing to check in using the NHS COVID-19 app, or to continue collecting customer contact details to support NHS Test and Trace, however this is no longer a legal requirement.